 “Well, okay, like anything, there’s variations, but the basic story most of the temples still teach is that our ancestors were created by the gods over the sea.
 That’s literally their name in my language.
-The gods over the sea were proud and wanted to be worshiped by all beings in the world, but they were opposed by the gods of the land who were basically the gods your people know as the Babylonian pantheon: Ishtar, Marduk, Sin, and the rest.
+The gods over the sea were proud and cruel and wanted to be worshiped by all beings in the world, but they were opposed by the gods of the land who were more or less the gods your people know as the Babylonian pantheon: Ishtar, Marduk, Sin, and the rest.

 There was a terrible war between the gods of the land and the gods over the sea that nearly split all creation asunder.
 The gods over the sea forced our ancestors to fight against the gods of the land, but the gods of the land convinced them of the wickedness of the gods of the sea and allowed our ancestors to settle among their people after the gods over the sea were finally defeated for good.”

 “That’s kind of a weird creation myth, though.”

 “Yeah.
 Like, claiming that these evil gods made your people to fight for them.”